equalitie/Caislean/doc/backupninja.md

 ## Description

-This role uses backupninja and duplicity to make remote incremental encrypted backups of some directories of the system.
+This role installs a remote incremental backup system of several directories through the packages backupninja and duplicity.

-Only SFTP is supported at the moment.
+Only SFTP is supported at the moment for the remote system hosting the backups.

 This role is a work in progress, mostly due to the fact that the list of backed-up directories is still static.